OpenLMIS/openlmis-ref-distro/docs/source/conventions/serviceHealth.rst

 This `commit has the change`_.

-At this point you might be wondering why we left this endpoint unsecured and not mapped to some name which is service specific - afterall every running service will use :code:`/health`.
+At this point you might be wondering why we left this endpoint unsecured and not mapped to some name which is service specific.
+After all, every running service will use :code:`/health`.
 What we did not do however is make this endpoint routable by adding it to our RAML or registering it as a path for Consul.
 This means that our reverse proxy will never try to take a HTTP request to :code:`/health` and route it to any particular service.
 Only Consul will know of this endpoint